 Gestión de la cadena de suministro

-In 2018, the group worked with 555 suppliers of which, in terms of turnover, the manufacturers make up 71% of the volumes purchased while the distributors accounted for the other 28%, in line with the previous year.
+During the year, the in-scope group companies worked with 540 suppliers of which, in terms of turnover, the manufacturers make up 72% of the volumes purchased while the distributors accounted for the other 28%, in line with the previous year.

 CAREL promotes the use of local suppliers.
-Specifically, roughly 69% of its suppliers are located in Europe, about 29% in Asia and 2% in America, the Middle East and Africa, based on its total purchases made in 2018.
+Specifically, roughly 75% of its suppliers are located in Europe, roughly 22% in Asia and 3% in America, the Middle East and Africa, based on its total purchases made in 2019.
 This allocation is due to the fact that the European and Chinese suppliers work with both EU and non-EU sites.
-The Carel Suzhou site centralises its purchases of materials from Chinese and Asian suppliers to then distribute them to all the group’s production sites.
+The CAREL Suzhou site centralises its purchases of materials from Chinese and Asian suppliers to then distribute them to all the group’s production sites.
 The inclusion of Recuperator and Hygromatik has not changed this confirmation.
 They work with 59 and 182 suppliers, respectively, all based in Europe to guarantee quality and prompt deliveries and reduce the risk of supply discontinuities and non-compliance with the principles of sustainability.

 CAREL screens its suppliers considering their technical skills, the quality of their goods/services, delivery times, prices and payment conditions and the purchase conditions in general.
 It requires high performance standards in terms of costs, quality, service and sustainability and, specifically, its suppliers’ quality management systems must be ISO 9001:2015 certified.